happy family

 Slowly, cautiously, Eddie took the offer, placing the hand carrying the doll on top of John's own.

-John's lecture died in his throat.
+The rest of John's lecture died in his throat.

 John Hathorne, Jr.